What Cream or Lotion Should You Put on a New Tattoo?

 Standard Moisturizing Lotion

-This means that they can be great to use on a tattoo during the initial (and most important) healing phases.
+This means they can be great to use on a tattoo during the initial (and most important) healing phases.

-Therefore it’s usually recommended to initially use a specialized tattoo lotion (as mentioned above) and wait until a tattoo begins to scab over beginning to use a natural butter or oil.
+However, although completely natural, these products can still irritate a tattoo depending on skin type and sensitivity, so keep an eye on the area during the first couple of days of use.
+For this reason, it’s usually recommended to use a specialized tattoo healing lotion first and wait until a tattoo begins to scab over before moving to a natural butter or oil.

 What Products Should You NOT Use On A New Tattoo?

-These products are non-porous (air & water-tight), meaning that they can stave the area of the oxygen that it requires in order to efficiently heal.
+Petroleum-based products such as Vaseline should not be used on a new tattoo.
+These products are non-porous (air & water-tight), meaning they can stave the area of oxygen and delay healing.

-We’ve actually written a whole article explaining why vaseline should not be used on a new tattoo.
+We’ve actually written a whole article explaining why Vaseline should not be used on a new tattoo.

 The Main Purposes Of Using Lotion On Tattoos